 In Santa Cruz County, concerns about the zoning of properties can be raised with the Planning and Zoning Commission.
 The commission is responsible for maintaining and providing accurate zoning information.
 They can be reached by phone or in person at their office to address inquiries and confirm zoning details for specific properties within the county.

-Santa Cruz County Property Statistics
+Santa Cruz County, AZ Property Statistics

 Median Rent